-What is Double Bogey in Golf?
+What is a Double Bogey in Golf?

 To understand what a double bogey is in golf, you must first understand what par is.
 Par is a preset number of shots on every hole that dictates what a player’s score on that hole would be.
 For example, if a hole is a par 3, and a player makes it into the hole in 3 shots, then no points will be added or subtracted from their score.
 If they make it in 2 shots, then 1 point will be taken away from their score, known as a birdie.
 Similarly, if a player makes it in 4 shots, then 1 point will be added to their score, known as a bogey.
-Remember, the goal of golf is to have the lowest score possible.
+The goal of golf is to have the lowest score possible.